 This course is a continuation of BIO 202.
-The cardiovascular, respiratory, digestive, urinary and reproductive systems are studied.
-Endocrine relationships and homeostasis are stressed.
-Laboratory study involves gross and microscopic anatomy of these systems, with selected experiments in physiology.
+The cardiovascular, lymphatic, respiratory, digestive, urinary, endocrine and reproductive systems are studied.
+Homeostatic relationships are stressed.
+Laboratory study involves gross and microscopic anatomy of these systems, with dissection and selected experiments in physiology.
 Lecture Hours: 39.
 Laboratory Hours: 26.
 Prerequisite(s): BIO 202 with a grade of "C" or better.
 Laboratory Fee: \$30.
 Usually offered in the fall, spring and summer.